 The Company is a self-administered, self-managed, real estate investment trust ("REIT") with headquarters in Chicago, Illinois.
 The Company is a fully integrated owner and operator of lifestyle-oriented properties ("Properties").
 The Company leases individual developed areas ("sites") with access to utilities for placement of factory built homes, cottages, cabins or recreational vehicles ("RVs").
 Customers may lease individual sites or purchase right-to-use contracts providing the customer access to specific Properties for limited stays.
 The Company was formed to continue the property operations, business objectives and acquisition strategies of an entity that had owned and operated Properties since 1969.
-As of March 31, 2011, the Company owned or had an ownership interest in a portfolio of 307 Properties located throughout the United States and Canada containing 111,004 residential sites.
-These Properties are located in 27 states and British Columbia, with the number of Properties in each state or province shown parenthetically, as follows: Florida (86), California (48), Arizona (37), Texas (15), Washington (15), Pennsylvania (12), Colorado (10), Oregon (9), North Carolina (8), Delaware (7), Nevada (6), New York (6), Virginia (6), Wisconsin (5), Indiana (5), Maine (5), Illinois (4), Massachusetts (3), New Jersey (3), South Carolina (3), Utah (3), Michigan (2), New Hampshire (2), Ohio (2), Tennessee (2), Alabama (1), Kentucky (1) and British Columbia (1).
+As of September 30, 2011, the Company owned or had an ownership interest in a portfolio of 365 Properties located throughout the United States and Canada containing 134,005 residential sites.
+These Properties are located in 32 states and British Columbia, with the number of Properties in each state or province shown parenthetically, as follows: Florida (111), California (48), Arizona (41), Michigan (15), Texas (15), Washington (15), Pennsylvania (13), Colorado (10), Oregon (9), North Carolina (8), Delaware (7), Nevada (7), Virginia (7), New York (6), Indiana (5), Maine (5), Massachusetts (5), Wisconsin (5), Illinois (4), Minnesota (4), New Jersey (4), South Carolina (3), Utah (3), Idaho (2), New Hampshire (2), North Dakota (2), Ohio (2), Tennessee (2), Alabama (1), Connecticut (1), Kentucky (1) Maryland (1) and British Columbia (1).

 This report includes certain "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-When used, words such as "anticipate," "expect," "believe," "project," "intend," "may be" and "will be" and similar words or phrases, or the negative thereof, unless the context requires otherwise, are intended to identify forward-looking statements.
+When used, words such as "anticipate," "expect," "believe," "project," "intend," "may be" and "will be" and similar words or phrases, or the negative thereof, unless the context requires otherwise, are intended to identify forward-looking statements and may include, without limitation, information regarding the Company's expectations, goals or intentions regarding the future, statements regarding the anticipated closings of the remainder of the pending Acquisition and the expected effect of the Acquisition on the Company.
 These forward-looking statements are subject to numerous assumptions, risks and uncertainties, including, but not limited to: